bhandari-sachin/Java-Assignment/simulation/docs/orientation2/W1_Arrival_ServiceEvent_Explanation.md

-# W – Arrival and Service Events
+# W1 – Arrival and Service Events

 **Objective:** Explain why arrival events generate new arrivals and which events are generated at service start.